magwenelab/WeavePop/README.md

 ## Description

 This is a Snakemake workflow to map short-reads of samples to the reference genome of the corresponding lineage/group.
 You will get the mapping file, variant calling file, a reference-based assembly, and an annotation GFF.
-Additionaly you can get analyses of the coverage and the mapping quality and plots with this analyses' results, including detection of structural variants.
+Additionaly you can get analyses of the coverage and the mapping quality, plots with this analyses' results, including detection of structural variants, and a table with the intersection of the detected genetic variants between the samples of the same group.
 If you want to have a common naming scheme of your genes and/or you don't have GFF files of your reference genomes you can provide a main reference to lift over the annotation from this one to your reference genomes.

 ## Requirements